Simulation Center

 The simulated operating room is fully equipped with a working operating table, oxygen,

-suction, lights and a trauma simulator which provides students with the opportunity
+suction, lights and a trauma simulator which provides learners with opportunities

 to perform surgical-type procedures while also learning about the operating room environment.